 - Within 60 days of receiving the Notice of Intent (and the fee), the Chief Executive Officer of the ALC may:

 - request further information from the person who submitted the notice of intent;

 - approve, in writing, the removal of soil or placement of fill; or

 Note: It is the policy of the ALC to communicate decisions in writing.
-ALC staff cannot discuss a decision with the applicant, local government, or with the public prior to its release.
-The applicant and local government will be notified of the finalized decision through the Application Portal.
+ALC staff cannot discuss a decision with the applicant, local government/First Nation government, or with the public prior to its release.
+The applicant and local government/First Nation government will be notified of the finalized decision through the online ALC Portal.